apache/nifi-site/content/projects/minifi/_index.md

 MiNiFi functions in the role of an agent acting immediately at, or directly adjacent to, source sensors, systems, or servers.

+## MiNiFi C++

+The C++ agent is a native reimplementation of MiNiFi Java.
+It consumes fewer system resources but has a limited subset of processors, with properties differing from MiNiFi Java Processors.
+The C++ agent supports gathering and pushing data to downstream consumers while minimizing system impact.

+## MiNiFi Java

+The Java agent is built from the same codebase as NiFi, enabling it to run most of NiFi’s processors.
+The Java agent provides maximum flexibility to make routing and processing decisions at the point of origin.